murer/qunit-page/README.md

 			// first step.
 You need to pass two arguments.
 			// first argument is a array of elements to wait for.
 			// second argument is your step function.
-			// It receives the elements which you were waiting for. page.step([ '#some .css .path' ], function(element) {
+			// It receives the elements which you were waiting for (same order). page.step([ '#some .css .path' ], function(element) {
 	    		element.click();
             });